-What, I wonder to myself in a borderline self-indulgent manner which brings to mind Morrissey, complete with a hint of a whine, as I sit by another lake, this time the almost too picturesque, too pristine waterside of Windermere: if life suddenly became real?
+What, I wonder to myself in a manner that brings to mind Morrissey, complete with a hint of a self-pitying whine, as I sit by another lake, this time the almost too picturesque, too pristine waterside of Windermere: if life suddenly became real?
 Would I recognise most of it, still?

 ‘Liberate yourself,’ he urges, ‘from the Tyranny of Opinion.
 Yours and other people’s.’

 The expression on my face betrays doubt continued.